matomo-org/developer-documentation/docs/generated/master/Piwik/Notification.md

 If true, the message will not be escaped before being outputted as HTML.

 If you set this to
-true, make sure you escape text yourself in order to avoid any possible XSS vulnerabilities.
+`true`, make sure you escape text yourself in order to avoid XSS vulnerabilities.

 #### Signature